 Training for PrEP Navigators

 To support access to PrEP across the state of Tennessee, TDH provides training and funding for PrEP navigators.
 This training provides a baseline of knowledge about PrEP, including how it works and how to identify good candidates for PrEP.
 Some information about PEP and U=U is also provided.
-Additionally, the training provides practice using case management and educational skills, including the basics of motivational interviewing, how to take an affirming and sex-positive sexual history, and how to demonstrate proper condom use.
+Additionally, the training provides practice using case management and patient education skills, including the basics of motivational interviewing, how to take an affirming sexual history, and how to demonstrate proper condom use.
 Finally, this course trains navigators to connect PrEP clients to local medical and financial resources to facilitate PrEP access.

 For an updated list of PrEP navigators in Tennessee funded through TDH, click here.

 The 3-day PrEP navigation certification course is offered quarterly.
 Priority is given to PrEP navigators who are funded by or connected to TDH-funded HIV Prevention projects.
 For more information about the PrEP navigation certification course, please contact the Capacity Building Assistance Program.

 PrEP Access Training for Health Department Staff